 Donations—whether one-time or through regular support on Patreon—helps the organization continue sharing information about intersectionality and compensate their BIPOC writers.

 11. The Conservation Fund

 The environmentally- and economically-sound projects of The Conservation Fund have been top-rated for efficiency and effectiveness.
-Since 1985, the Fund has operated in all 50 states and has protected more than eight million acres of land.
+Since 1985, the Fund has operated in all 50 states and has protected more than 8.8 million acres of land.

 90% of the annual budget directly supports conservation projects related to urban infrastructure, waterlife protection, business partnerships, conservation loans, water quality tests, and more.

 12. The Union of Concerned Scientists

 Here’s what a donation to The Union of Concerned Scientists will help with:

 - Researching some of the world’s most pressing issues

 - Communication with the public and decision makers

 - A mobilization of more than 500,000 supporters